-We have considered the financial position of Independent Water Networks in relation to providing water services to the Site, and we are satisfied the company demonstrates sufficient financial viability.
+We have considered the financial position of Independent Water Networks in relation to providing water and sewerage services to the Site, and we are satisfied the company demonstrates sufficient financial viability.

-Independent Water Networks has an unlimited Keepwell agreement from its owner Brookfield Utilities UK Limited ("BUUK") in July 2013.
+Independent Water Networks has an unlimited Keepwell agreement from its owner Brookfield Utilities UK Limited ("BUUK").